Pumpkin Carving for Halloween

 Carving Pumpkins for Halloween

-Now is the time to consider about the great pumpkin you’ll be carving this Halloween.
+Now is the time to consider the great pumpkin you’ll be carving this Halloween.
 As you know, Linus would wait all night for the Great Pumpkin, but I wouldn’t take a cue from Linus.
 I’d head directly to the patch with the kids in tow.
 Once there, after your children have moved, rolled and lifted every pumpkin, you’re probably in for a patch-side discussion about the perfect pumpkin.
 Whether you plan to decorate with a row of small and medium-sized gourds or a single huge one, be sure the pumpkin you choose is able to rest on a flat surface.
 If you can get a hugh one home, half your battle is over.
 In selecting the pumpkin, pass over any with bruises, cracks or broken stems, because they tend to rot quickly.

 Now it is time to consider a plan for carving your pumpkin.
 Should you carve a portrait or the standard eyes, nose and mouth shape?
 The Internet provides many different how-to articles on carving a pumpkin for the skilled at heart or for those who just want a simple pattern.
 Today, you don’t have to grab your normal kitchen spoon and knife; the Internet can provide you with a wide assortment of pumpkin carving tools to assist in carving your masterpiece